Obama tries to pressure Republicans on tax cut

 "Now is the time to step on the gas, not slam on the brakes," Obama said in his weekly radio and Internet address.
 "Unfortunately, too many Republicans in Congress don't seem to share that same sense of urgency."

-In an attempt to rally support for his effort, Obama urged Americans to visit the White House website to calculate how their household incomes would be affected by the expiration of the payroll tax cut.
+In an attempt rally help for his effort, Obama urged Americans to visit the White House website to calculate how their household incomes would be affected by the expiration of the payroll tax cut.

 "Try it out.
 Then let your members of Congress know where you stand," Obama said, adding that the average family would see their tax bills go up by $1,000 if the tax cut lapses.